LightAPIs/reload-tabs-of-the-same-domain/README.md

-# Refresh the tabs of the same domain
+# Reload tabs of the same domain

-One-click refresh all other tabs with the same domain as the current tab page.
+One-click reload all other tabs with the same domain as the current tab page.

 ## Install